Koppeltaal/KT2-Docker-Compose/README.md

 # KT2-Docker-Compose

-Docker compose project to spwan the required system components that make up the Kt2 architecture: A FHIR store, an IDP, an Authorization service and the Domain service.
+Docker compose project to spawn the required system components that make up the KT2 architecture: A FHIR store, an IDP, an Authorization service and the Domain service.

 ## Running